 - Provide more flexibility with certain development standards -- notably parking requirements and ground floor activation standards. - Look at creative ways to incentivize development, e.g., provide a parking reduction credit for projects located adjacent to public transit service. - 6.
 Provide credit for on-street parking to support project related ground floor retail uses and event parking requirements.
-On-street parking must be located adjacent to the project site. - Consider adjusting the total maximum building height requirement through a cost/benefit and development impact study in the Downtown with the intent to allow flexibility for ground level design outcomes. - 8.
-Consider a centralized shared parking approach to create efficiency between day-use retail and employment uses and night-time residential uses.
-This concept will require multiple project partners and landowners to work together to create a shared-parking investment opportunity io the Downtown. - 9.
-Establish a flexible standard for ground floor activation in the Downtown that takes into consideration Main Street and secondary street frontages in the HCC zone and corresponding design requirements for both street and frontage typologies.
-The flexible design standards would include variations for certain ground floor conditions based on primary (Main Street and intersection corners) and secondary street frontage conditions.
-Ground floor variations may consider active retail, commercial office, live/work and other acceptable ground floor uses and forms to help make adjustment where the HCC zone transitions to non-HCC residential areas. - 10.
-Seek travel demand strategies to reduce parking demands to complement the Downtown mixed-use commercial and neighborhood urban form, including enforcement of timed parking, parking maximums, permit programs, or unbundling (requiring the separate pricing of residential parking from the rent or sale price of a home or building).
+On-street parking must be located adjacent to the project site. - 7.
+Consider adjusting the total maximum building height requirement through a cost/benefit and development impact study in the Downtown with the intent to allow flexibility for ground level design outcomes. - Consider a centralized shared parking approach to create efficiency between day-use retail and employment uses and night-time residential uses.
+This concept will require multiple project partners and landowners to work together to create a shared-parking investment opportunity io the Downtown.